-1. All participants must be aged 30 or under on the first date of the Competition (i.e. 20 November 2018)
+1. All participants must be aged 30 or under on 1 March 2021

-2. All participants must be citizens of the 28 countries having full membership of the European Union (list of EU countries on the EU website), plus Norway, Iceland, Lichtenstein and Switzerland (NB Brexit: at this time the UK is still a full member of the EU).
+2. All participants must be citizens of the UK, countries having full membership of the European Union, Norway, Iceland, Lichtenstein or Switzerland.

-4. Rounds 1 and 2 will take place at the Guildhall School of Music & Drama with the Guildhall School Symphony Orchestra; the final round will take place at the Barbican with the London Symphony Orchestra.
+4. Rounds 1 and 2 will take place at LSO St Luke's with the Trinity Laban Symphony Orchestra; the final round will take place at the Barbican with the London Symphony Orchestra.

 5. Twenty conductors will be selected to enter Round 1, with ten of those selected at the end of the day for Round 2.
 The three finalists chosen for the Final Round will be announced at the end of Round 2.